columbia/SmartInv/finetune/README.md

 # Fine-tuning Usage Guide
+Note: we also utilize this codebase for fuzzing tasks.
+So you might see slight different documentation here.

 | Ssupported Models  | Fine-tuning Methods |Train Time by Methods (hours)|Total Train Time (days)|Quantization|LoRA|
 | ------------- | ------------- | ------------- | ------------- |------------- |------------- |